 High-end and boutique gyms are typically the most expensive.
 These businesses are usually smaller and offer specialized equipment and classes in exchange for membership costs that can exceed $1,000 annually.
 Mid-range and budget-friendly gyms may not offer all the classes, amenities or personalized experiences as smaller gyms, but you can get access to some of the most widely used fitness equipment at a lower cost.

-Many chain gyms offer memberships at rates that are considered budget-friendly when compared to the average cost of membership across the country.
+Many chain gyms offer memberships at rates that are budget-friendly compared to the average cost of membership across the country.
 But with any gym, be on the lookout for hidden fees.
-In addition to a membership rate, gyms usually have annual fees, taxes, dues or other costs that will be added to your final bill.
+In addition to a membership rate, gyms usually have annual fees, taxes, dues or other costs that can increase your final bill.

 Sample Rate From Planet Fitness: